Breakfast at Chick-fil-A

 Stoddard: Yes sir.

 * Ross also told Stoddard that after he buckled Cooper into his car seat, he gave him a kiss and got one in return.
-Ross asked, “Are you ready to go to school?” and his little boy responded, “School.”
+Ross asked, “Are you ready to go to school?” and his little boy responded, “Cool.”
 If Ross Harris’s intention was to pass this off as an accident, he could have told Stoddard that Cooper was already falling asleep as he put him in his car seat.
 It makes no sense for Ross to admit interacting with a wide-awake Cooper unless it was the truth.